LunaticInAHat/liboodle/README.md

 ### Renormalize ###

-The 'Renormalize' operation has also already had its high-level motivation described above; it serves to bound the accumulated weights of the various symbols, and to apportion spans of the [0.0, 1.0) interval to each symbol that has been learned so far, thus placing them into the active alphabet.
+The `Renormalize` operation has also already had its high-level motivation described above; it serves to bound the accumulated weights of the various symbols, and to apportion spans of the [0.0, 1.0) interval to each symbol that has been learned so far, thus placing them into the active alphabet.

 ```
 def SCRenormalize():